SNR-Based Features and Diverse Training Data for Robust DNN-Based Speech Enhancement: DNN Based Speech Enhancement

 \subsection{Network Architectures}

-Similar to the conventional speech enhancement scheme described in Section~\ref{sec:STFTEnhancement}, the \ac{DNN} based enhancement schemes operate in the \ac{STFT} domain.
-The \ac{DNN}'s task is to estimate an \ac{IRM}~\cite{wang_training_2014} using the features $\sFeature_{\sFreqIdx, \sFrameIdx}$ extracted from the noisy input signal.
+Similar to the conventional speech enhancement scheme described in Section~\ref{sec:STFTEnhancement}, the \ac{DNN} based enhancement schemes also operate in the \ac{STFT} domain.
+In this paper, the \ac{DNN}'s task is to estimate an \ac{IRM}~\cite{wang_training_2014} using the features $\sFeature_{\sFreqIdx, \sFrameIdx}$ extracted from the noisy input signal.
 The \ac{IRM} has been proposed in~\cite{wang_training_2014} and depends on the speech periodogram $|\sSpeechFI|^2$ and the noise periodogram $|\sNoiseFI|^2$.
 It can be defined as

 While during training the actual speech and noise periodogram are available to compute the \ac{IRM}, a trained \ac{DNN} is used to predict the \ac{IRM} during processing.
 The predicted \ac{IRM} is used to estimate the clean speech coefficients~$\sSpeechFIEst$ as in~\eqref{eq:GainFunction}.
+Other targets such as ideal binary masks~\cite{wang_training_2014} or complex ideal ratio masks~\cite{williamson_complex_2016} are not considered and could potentially exhibit a different behavior than the employed \ac{IRM} target.

 The \ac{IRM} is estimated using two different network architectures.
+Both networks differ in size and style to make it possible to provide an analysis on how the proposed features perform for different neural networks.
 The first architecture has a feed-forward structure.
 The input features are passed through three fully-connected hidden layers where each layer comprises 1024 \acp{ReLU}~\cite{glorot_deep_2011} as shown in the upper diagram Fig.~\ref{fig:DNN:Architectures}.
 The last layer contains 129 units to match the dimensionality of the \ac{STFT} spectra after removing the mirror spectrum.
-A sigmoid non-linearities are used to enforce the output to be in the same range as the \ac{IRM}, i.e., between zero and one.
+Sigmoid non-linearities are used to enforce the output to be in the same range as the \ac{IRM}, i.e., between zero and one.

 The second architecture uses recurrent layers and is based on \ac{LSTM} cells~\cite{hochreiter_long_1997}.
 Here, the input features are passed through three layers comprising 512 \ac{LSTM} cells.
 Similar to the feed-forward network, the final layer is a fully connected layer with 129 sigmoid units.
 The architecture is shown in the lower diagram of Fig.~\ref{fig:DNN:Architectures}.